Article 15 – Right to refuse testimony

 Article 75 – Testimony of a witness

-1. A testimony of a witness may not be considered as evidence, unless the witness is able to point out to the source of information, or if it is established that, due to disability, he/she is not able to properly comprehend, memorise and recollect facts.
+1. A testimony of a witness may not be considered as evidence, unless the witness is able to point out to the source of information.

 2. If there is substantial discrepancy between the information provided by a person during the interview and his/her testimony or between the testimonies of a witness, a party may file a motion with the judge requesting the recognition of the testimony (testimonies) as inadmissible evidence.